Massachusetts Divorce Laws

 There are several reasons that the Massachusetts courts accept as grounds for filing for divorce.
 These are when a spouse commits adultery or is consistently impotent and unable to have conjugal relations.
 Other grounds for divorce are if it can be proven that a spouse has a substance abuse problem or commits recurring acts of physical and/or emotional cruelty.

-One unique factor for Massachusetts divorce grounds are if a spouse neglects or refuses to provide financial support for the marriage.
+One unique factor for Massachusetts divorce grounds is if a spouse neglects or refuses to provide financial support for the marriage.

-Typically a no fault divorce will be resolved quicker then a fault divorce.
+Typically a no-fault divorce will be resolved quicker than a fault divorce.
 However, the court will still allow twenty days between the time of filing for the divorce and setting the hearing date.

 Distribution of Property in a Massachusetts Divorce